magoo/risk-measurement/content/en/blog/0day-itw/index.md

 ## Results

-Tl;DR: `28.59 - 74.24` with 90% certainty.
+This panel expects `28.59 - 74.24` in-the-wild 0days to be discovered with 90% certainty.

 ![image of project zero panel results](p0-panel-results.png)

-A panel of `17` I organized were [elicited](/risk-measurement/docs/estimation/expert-elicitation/) for a 90% [credible interval](/risk-measurement/docs/estimation/intervals/) suggesting the individual's belief of what the eventual value of 2022's observed in-the-wild 0days will be.
+A panel of 17 individuals I organized were [elicited](/risk-measurement/docs/estimation/expert-elicitation/) for a 90% [credible interval](/risk-measurement/docs/estimation/intervals/) suggesting the individual's belief of what the eventual value of 2022's observed in-the-wild 0days will be.
 The group has varying backgrounds in security and engineering, from industry leader to newbie.
 A 90% credible interval implies:

 - A 5% expectation of the true value being higher than these bounds
 - A 5% chance of being lower